loneicewolf/OSCP-Mass-Preparation/README.md

 Since this is my first OSCP for me, it's extra vital to be prepared.

-Will include Notes, and research
+Will include Notes, and research about Linux as well as Windows - and API's around them.

-*From what I have heard anyway.
-Since I have not (**yet but will in a few days!**) take the OSCP; I can only speculate.*

-Around  Windows and Linux.
-"Quick"Scripts, (cmd,bash,...)

 --- list of things to keep in mind ---